strider33/civ-ipriot-smiley/knowledge_and_evidence.md

    > Smiley talks to SenseHat directly
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
-   > There are a lot of variables within the methods of the SenseHat class that are hidden when only using the other classes, Sensehat is not referenced directly out side of the smiley class, the other classes use the smiley class to talk to sensehat
+   > There are a lot of variables within the methods of the SenseHat class that are hidden when only using the other classes, SenseHat is not referenced directly out side of the smiley class, the other classes use the smiley class to talk to SenseHat
    >

 ### 2.7.
 Sad Smileys Can’t Blink (Or Can They?)